auguzsto/job/README.md

     $queues = $jobs->execute();
     print_r($queues);
 ```
-When executing the job, the PID of the background process is created and returned.
+When executing the job, the queue id is returned.

 # See logs erros
 You can read logs error in